EQUAL OPPORTUNITY PROGRAM

 - Recognizing and valuing the differences that a diverse array of people bring to the accomplishment of organizational tasks.

-- Promoting acceptance, cooperation, and positive attitudes towards all members of the work-group among employees.
+- Promoting acceptance, cooperation and positive attitudes toward all members of the work-group among employees.

 The Equal Employment Opportunity laws and regulations are based on principles set forth in the Constitution and Title VII of the Civil Rights Act of 1964.
 Individuals are entitled to an equal chance to enjoy benefits of democracy and the protection of its laws.
 It is the duty of all personnel to support the EEO program and strive to eliminate any discriminatory policies and practices in employment.
 Everyone has the inherent right to fair treatment, equal employment opportunities, and a workplace free of harassment (both sexual and non-sexual) and discrimination.
 Civilian personnel employed in U.S. Army Japan and U.S. Army Garrison-Japan organizations, assigned or attached to supporting units, have the right to file a discrimination complaint under the administrative procedures.

 WHERE TO FILE A COMPLAINT: